cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 * Worked on adding support for when "Next" key is pressed on regular EntryElement.
 Unfortunately this will require another MonoTouch.Dialog change to work.

+* Added SelectedItem property to PickerElement so you can retrieve the selected object instead of just the value.

 ### 3/6/2012 ###

 * Removed support for using a UIView for the rows since the picker often loses the rows when there are multiple pickers.